gersakbogdan/golang-euler/README.md

 Go - Project Euler solutions
 ============

-Project Euler idea is about learning, because of this please check this solutions only after you solved the problem using your prefered programming language.
+Project Euler idea is about learning, please check this solutions only after you solved the problem using your favorite programming language.

 Thank you!